 IOG says that Vasil will arrive on September 22.
 Developers are waiting for some key metrics to complete with exchanges.

 The latest update, the fifth for the Cardano blockchain, will include improvements to the Plutus programming language and promises greater scalability for lower fees.
-Cardano set September 22 as the date for upgrading its mainnet Vasil, blockchain founder Charles Hoskinson announced in his YouTube vlog on Friday.
+Cardano set September 22 as the date for upgrading its mainnet Vasil.
+Blockchain founder Charles Hoskinson announced this in his YouTube vlog on Friday.

-Investors, enthusiasts, and followers of Cardano are awaiting the arrival of the next major update for the network, better known as Vasil, which has already been delayed several times and promises to bring significant operational improvements to ensure the optimal functioning of the protocol.
+Investors, enthusiasts, and followers of Cardano await the next major update for the network, better known as Vasil.
+It has already been delayed several times and promises to bring significant operational improvements to ensure the optimal functioning of the protocol.